chesslab/chess-server/docs/index.md

 ## Object-Oriented

-The socket, the chess commands and the game modes are all implemented using OOP principles.
+The socket, the chess commands, the game modes and the asynchronous tasks are all implemented using OOP principles.

 ## Async PHP Frameworks